 Teaching energy efficiency

 Your school’s energy efficiency system provides a great learning opportunity for all students.
 There are several resources that provide a guide on how to build energy conservation into the curriculum.

-- Education for sustainability (external link) is produced by the Ministry and includes resources around energy conservation
+Education for sustainability is produced by the Ministry of Education and includes resources around energy conservation.

-- Schoolgen (external link) is run by Genesis Energy and includes resources on energy efficiency.
+The Schoolgen programme is run by Genesis Energy and includes resources on energy efficiency.

 Once you’ve made energy savings, it’s a good idea to reinvest those savings and further improve energy efficiency.
 This means making good decisions when you buy new equipment or plan a new building.